Skip to main content

 insertMany / updateMany / deleteMany vs bulkWrite

-Interestingly the warnings that we have seen in the previous section have all suggested that we use bulkWrite - now that's curious.
-How is bulkWrite different from insertMany or updateMany?
+Every warning in the previous section suggested bulkWrite as an option.
+That’s curious.
+How does bulkWrite differ from insertMany or updateMany?

-The accepted operations are the following: insertOne, updateOne, updateMany, deleteOne, deleteMany and replaceOne.
-So really bulkWrite can do all of these operations, and can do multiple of them.
+The accepted operations are: insertOne, updateOne, updateMany, deleteOne, deleteMany and replaceOne.
+So bulkWrite can handle all of these, and mix them together in a single call.

 // insertMany